Penn Quakers: Men's crew

 Crew at Penn dates back to at least 1854 with the founding of the University Barge Club.
 The university currently hosts both heavyweight and lightweight men's teams, which compete as part of the Eastern Sprints League.
 Ellis Ward was Penn's first intercollegiate crew coach from 1879 through 1912.
 During course of Ward's coaching career at Penn his "...
 Red and Blue crews won 65 races, in about 150 starts."
 Importantly, Ward coached Penn's 8 oared boat to the finals of the Grand Challenge Cup (the oldest and most prized trophy) at the Henley Royal Regatta (but in that final race was defeated by the champion Leander Club).

 Penn Rowing has produced a long list of famous coaches and Olympians.
 Members of Penn crew team, rowers Sidney Jellinek, Eddie Mitchell, and coxswain, John G. Kennedy won the bronze medal for the United States at 1924 Olympics.
 Joseph William Burk (Penn Class of 1935), captain of Penn Crew team and winner of the Henley Diamond Sculls twice, was named recipient of the James E. Sullivan Award for nation's best amateur athlete.
 The outbreak of World War Two canceled the 1940 Olympics for which he was favored to win the Gold Medal.
 Other Olympic athletes and or coaches of such athletes include John B. Kelly Jr., Joe Burk, Rusty Callow, Harry Parker and Ted Nash.
 In 1955, the Penn men's heavyweight crew became one of only four American university crews to win the Grand Challenge Cup at the Henley Royal Regatta.
 The Penn teams presently row out of College Boat Club, No.11 Boathouse Row.

+Other Penn Olympic athletes and or Penn coaches of such athletes include: